-Kentucky is the home of over 20 fully-functional distilleries which produce more than 200 brands (collectively), from the famous Maker’s Mark to Knob Creek, the small batch favorites.
+Kentucky is the home of over 20 fully-functional distilleries that produce more than 200 brands (collectively), from the famous Maker’s Mark to Knob Creek, the small-batch favorites.
 So, if you want to enjoy your Mint Julep without any hiccups at all, the best way to do this is by making it with at least two parts Kentucky bourbon.

 Mixing the best cocktails do not have to require the use of expensive bourbons.
 This is because it does not make any real difference, whether you make use of a top-shelf bourbon or its counterpart.
 And this is primarily because the other ingredients that make up a good Mint Julep – i.e., fresh mint leaves and sugar – can mask the subtle differences of top-shelf bourbon from the bottom shelf ones.

 Prices indeed vary from one state to another as well as from one store to another, but generally, you should not spend more than $45 on alcohol that you are only going to stir or shake.

 Of course, this is not to imply that you should go for bottom shelf bourbon as you may not get that well-crafted libation you desire.
 However, do your best to find a middle ground; a bourbon that is not expensive enough to make you break the bank, yet cheap enough to give you the best Mint Julep without sacrificing quality.

 A cardinal rule that you can adopt is that anything you set your eyes on – at eye level – in a local liquor store is very likely going to bear a pocket-friendly price for mixing your cocktails.